phunky-phresh/swipejobs/README.md

 ## SwipeJobs Tech Test

-try the [Live Demo](https://phunky-phresh.github.io/swipejobs/) Run npm install for dependancies
+try the [Live Demo](https://phunky-phresh.github.io/swipejobs/)

+Run npm install for dependancies for local hosting.
 ```bash
 npm install
 ```

+## Developer Tools
+For optimal performance, open the developer tools in your browser and toggle view to mobile device.

 ## The test was built using React.js and included the following plugins:
 ### react-router-dom